brettkan/GooglePlacesQuery/README.md

 # Google Places Query App

 Simple jQuery application for searching the Google Places API.

-## Development Environment Setup
+Enter search terms in the input fields in the navbar.
+When entering a place (e.g. Tadich Grill, restaurants, bars, etc.) and a location (e.g. 240 California St, San Francisco, etc.), the application will search for matches within a large radius around your specified location.
+The map will also populate with the applicable map markers, which can be clicked to see location name and address.

 ### Requirements